How to Apply

 graduate school of arts and sciences

-The Graduate School of Arts and Sciences application is self-managed; therefore, we do not contact applicants regarding missing application materials.
-As potential graduate students, applicants are responsible for collecting and submitting all department requirements by the designated deadline.
+The Graduate School of Arts and Sciences application form offers online document submission through our web-based application form.
+Applicants are responsible for collecting and submitting all department requirements by the designated deadline.

-Please note: Only the Application form, Abstract of Courses form and Application fee may be submitted online; All remaining application materials must be submitted in hard copy or received from official academic sources (i.e. ETS for test scores, school registrars for transcripts, etc.)
+Please note: Official test scores and transcripts must be submitted in hard copy or received from official academic sources (i.e. ETS for test scores, school registrars for transcripts, etc.)

 Graduate School of Arts and Sciences

 140 Commonwealth Avenue

 Chestnut Hill, MA 02467

 Detailed information about each component of the application is provided:

 - Application Fee ($75 non-refundable)

 - Writing Sample

 - Official GRE Scores